mbits-libs/args/README.md

 Small open-source library for program argument parser, inspired by Python's `argparse`, depending only on the standard library, with C++17 as minimum requirement.

 It automatically builds and prints out help info for program arguments, can react to missing or unrecognized arguments and has support for arguments with and without values.
+It can also support placing long lists of arguments into an [@answer-file](#parseruse_answer_file).

 The argument values can be stored in:
 - `std::string`s,